Glycogen storage disease type V: Other symptoms and comorbidities

 AMP is primarily produced from the myokinase (adenylate kinase) reaction, which runs when the ATP reservoir is low.
 The myokinase reaction is one of three reactions in the phosphagen system (ATP-PCr), with the myokinase reaction occurring after phosphocreatine (creatine phosphate) has been depleted.
 In McArdle disease individuals, their muscle cells produce far more AMP than non-affected individuals as the reduced glycolytic flux from impaired glycogenolysis results in a chronically low ATP reservoir during exercise.
 The muscle cells need ATP (adenosine triphosphate) as it provides energy for muscle contraction by actively transporting calcium ions into the sarcoplasmic reticulum before muscle contraction, and it is used during muscle contraction for the release of myosin heads in the sliding filament model during the cross-bridge cycle.

 Along with the myokinase reaction, AMP is also produced by the purine nucleotide cycle, which also runs when the ATP reservoir in muscle cells is low, and is a part of protein metabolism.
 In the purine nucleotide cycle, three nucleotides: AMP (adenosine monophosphate), IMP (inosine monophosphate), and S-AMP (adenylosuccinate) are converted in a circular fashion; the byproducts are fumarate (which goes on to produce ATP via oxidative phosphorylation), ammonia (from the conversion of AMP into IMP), and uric acid (from excess AMP).
 GSD-V patients may experience myogenic hyperuricemia (exercise-induced accelerated breakdown of purine nucleotides in skeletal muscle).

 To avoid health complications, GSD-V patients need to get their ATP primarily from free fatty acids (lipid metabolism) rather than protein metabolism.
 Over-reliance on protein metabolism can be best avoided by not depleting their ATP reservoir, such as by not pushing through the pain and by not going too fast, or too soon.

-"Be wary of pushing on when you feel pain start.
-This pain is a result of damaging muscles, and repeated damage will cause problems in the long term.
-But also this is counterproductive–it will stop you from getting into second wind.
-By pressing on despite the pain, you start your protein metabolism which then effectively blocks your glucose and fat metabolism.
-If you ever get into this situation, you need to stop completely for 30 minutes or more and then start the whole process again."Patients may present at emergency rooms with a transient contracture of the muscles and often severe pain (e.g. "clawed hand").
+Patients may present at emergency rooms with a transient contracture of the muscles and often severe pain (e.g. "clawed hand").
 These require urgent assessment for rhabdomyolysis as in about 30% of cases this leads to acute kidney injury, which left untreated can be life-threatening.
 In a small number of cases compartment syndrome has developed, requiring prompt surgical referral.